Three countries are still polio-endemic

 In May 2013, the World Health Assembly endorsed the new Polio Eradication & Endgame Strategic Plan 2013–2018, calling on countries to introduce at least one dose of the inactivated polio vaccine (IPV) and begin the phased removal of oral polio vaccines (OPV).

-In the next phase, all countries will switch from the trivalent OPV to the bivalent OPV in April 2016 – removing the type 2 component of the vaccine as type 2 wild poliovirus has already been eradicated.
+All countries successfully switched from the trivalent OPV to the bivalent OPV in April 2016 – removing the type 2 component of the vaccine as type 2 wild poliovirus has already been eradicated.
 This, in turn, will lead to the complete removal of the live-attenuated oral vaccine, which is necessary to eliminate the risk of vaccine-associated polio outbreaks.

 The introduction of IPV is a critical step to manage potential risks associated with this phased removal.
 Adding IPV to routine immunisation programmes will improve immunity and help to prevent further OPV-associated outbreaks from emerging.

-A 2010 study3 estimates that polio eradication could provide at least US$ 40–50 billion in net benefits for the world’s poorest countries, primarily from avoided treatment costs and productivity gains.
+A 2010 study2 estimates that polio eradication could provide at least US$ 40–50 billion in net benefits for the world’s poorest countries, primarily from avoided treatment costs and productivity gains.

 The Global Polio Eradication Initiative (GPEI) is a public-private partnership led by national governments and spearheaded by WHO, Rotary International, the US Centers for Disease Control and Prevention (CDC), and UNICEF.
 Its goal is to eradicate polio worldwide.